c2d7fa/zt/README.md

 forget about in the meantime, I add it to the Zettelkasten.
 This includes not only research notes and snippets of writing, but also ideas for future projects, interesting bookmarks and articles that I haven't yet read, and anything else that I want to find again but which isn't in itself critically important.
-Luhmann's original formulation is basically perfect for this purpose, and my digital Zettelkasten implementation is designed to emulate it as closely as practically possible.
+To increase the chances of finding something again, try distributing it throughout the Zettelkasten – for example, instead of having a big list of bookmarks about some topic, sprinkle in a link here and there, where you might end up clicking on it again in the future when you stumble upon it.

 *The big list:* If Zettelkasten is a [tool for forgetting](#zettelkasten-isnt-for-organization), then this is my "tool for